Someguyman/Wadfusion-Xtras/README.md

  https://github.com/Owlet7/wadfusion

 In case anyone finds the sources for certain things, please let me know so that I can add them in the credits lump.

+An addonem mod for the unoffical expansions can be found here https://github.com/Someguyman/WadFusion-Unoffical-Xtras